Freyskeyd/chekov/README.md

 ### Choosing an EventStore backend

-Chekov works only with `Postgres` backend for now.
+Chekov works only with `Postgres` backend for now (and `InMemory` for test purpose).
 The choice is easy to make!

 But some more backends need to be implemented, [see the related issue](#14).